Mutators

 • path Model path to set

-• value Value to assign only if the path is null or undefined
+• value Value to assign only if the current value is null or undefined

 • obj Returns the object at the path if it is not null or undefined.
 Otherwise, returns the new value